Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk.md

 ## Install the SDK package in your preferred language

 :::note
-Eppo’s JavaScript SDK is meant for use in server applications only.
+Eppo’s Node SDK is meant for use in server applications only.
 It is not compatible with browser or client JS applications.
 :::

 <Tabs>